OCA/manufacture/mrp_bom_product_detail/README.rst

 To use this module, you need to:

 1. Go to Manufacturing > Master Data > Bill of Materials
-   a.
-Tree view bom and component bom will show cost and stock.
+2. Tree view bom and component bom will show cost and stock.

 Bug Tracker